jasmine/jasmine.github.io/README.md

 - `bundle exec jekyll serve --baseurl ''`

+## Archiving a version of the jasmine-core API docs

+To archive the API docs for an older version of jasmine-core, add `archived: true` to the YAML at the top of `_api/<version>/global.html`.
+This will remove the version from the listing on the docs home page.
+It will still be published at the same URLs and can still be reached through the All versions link.

 ## Submit your changes

 - Commit your changes (`git commit -am 'Add some docs'`)